Description

 bool add(unsigned short value);

-bool add(const char *value); // stores by pointer
+bool add(const char *value); // stores a pointer ⚠️

-bool add(const __FlashStringHelper *value); // stores by copy
+bool add(const __FlashStringHelper *value); // stores a copy

-bool add(const String &value); // stores by copy
+bool add(const String &value); // stores a copy

-bool add(const JsonDocument& doc); // stores by copy
+bool add(const JsonDocument& doc); // stores a deep copy

 bool add(TEnum value); // alias of add(int)